Sjord/Sjord.github.io/_posts/2016-06-22-insecure-tokens-in-kayako.md

         return mt_rand($_min, $_max);
     }

 As you see it seeds the random number generator by calling `mt_srand` with the current time.
-We can call this function by requesting some URL, which means that we can seed the random number generator with the current time whenever we want.
+We can call this function by requesting a specific URL, which means that we can seed the random number generator with the current time whenever we want.
 This makes it even easier to crack the state of `mt_rand`.

 ## Attack